 - Ingenuity – engineering innovation

-An unjuried Community Race and exhibition will take place at Danehy Park, in northwest Cambridge, on Saturday, April 20.
+An unjuried Community Race and exhibition will take place at Danehy Park, in northwest Cambridge, in April 2022.
 This is a Cambridge Science Festival event.
 See sculptureracing/Danehy for more info & workshops.